Mono No Aware (album): Reception

 Mark Richardson of Pitchfork gave the album a positive review, writing that "Each piece of the 80-minute compilation has its own unique identity, yet together it feels like the work of one mind."
 Crack Magazine's Tom Watson, in his review of the album, wrote that, "Often, mono no aware achieves something transcendental with music that is hypnotic, diverse and tenebrous but clearly forged by the sensitive hands of humans"; Watson concludes by calling it "a Spirograph of uniquely experimental artists merging together to create something even more beguiling.
 A truly arresting listen."
+The album was listed as Mixmag's compilation of the month for May 2017, with reviewer Nina Posner describing it as "an incredibly strong ambient compilation."

 Jake Witz of NPR praised Yves Tumor's track "Limerence", calling it "a heartbreaking look at how mono no aware transpires within the context of a romantic relationship."
 Witz commended the track's use of audio samples of romantic partners in a home video as "a haunting ceremony", and wrote that, "mono no aware is painful, but only if you see the past and present as disconnected worlds.
 By fusing decayed recordings with modern ambience, "Limerence" transforms death from a negative experience into a universal bond of empathy."